 Covenants in third-party debt arrangements should be considered.
-When covenants are used to help determine the ALDA, the ATO expects the taxpayer to assume there is sufficient headroom built into the analysis (i.e., the taxpayer cannot adopt gearing that means the taxpayer breaches a covenant).
-We are working with the ATO to provide further guidance as to what constitutes "sufficient headroom" for purposes of this analysis.
+When covenants are used to help determine the ALDA, the ATO expects a taxpayer to assume there is sufficient headroom built into the analysis (i.e., the taxpayer cannot adopt gearing that means the taxpayer breaches a covenant).
+As the ATO has not provided an indication of what constitutes "sufficient headroom," a documented commercial perspective on this matter is recommended for purposes of this analysis.

 In noting the above, it is important that the type of covenant and its intended restrictions are considered.
-For example, an entity may negotiate certain financial covenants in order to agree a desirable interest rate with a lender.
+For example, an entity may negotiate certain financial covenants in order to agree on a desirable interest rate with a lender.
 Therefore, the covenants should not be read as a restriction on the level of total debt the notional Australian business would draw-down.